Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 ### Logging

-The project now includes Logback and a custom `LogManager` facade with category loggers such as `BOOT`, `CONFIG`, `AUTH`, `SECURITY`, `SQL`, `DATABASE`, and `CREDENTIALS`.
+The project includes Logback and a custom `LogManager` facade with category loggers such as `BOOT`, `CONFIG`, `AUTH`, `SECURITY`, `SQL`, `DATABASE`, and `CREDENTIALS`.

 Logging migration is partial:

 - Boot, configuration, recovery, and parts of registration use `LogManager`.
-- Many login, repository, menu, and password messages still use `System.out.println`.
+- Some login, repository, menu, and password messages still use `System.out.println`.
 - No `logback.xml` exists, so Logback uses its default configuration.
 - Some declared `LogType` values are not handled by the current `LogManager.log` switch and therefore produce no output.
+- `AUTH_DEBUG` does not break before `CONFIG_WARN`, so debug logging falls through into the config warning branch.

 ## Current Limitations

-- No connected main menu exists after active login.
+- Menu routing exists only for active menu-enabled local admin and admin users.
+- Admin and local-admin menu actions are not implemented.
 - Patient-management product features are not implemented.
 - Registration correction can continue without reconfirmation or password creation.
 - Registration does not perform explicit username or email uniqueness checks before insert.